Disaster Relief Organizations

 What Is a Disaster Relief Volunteer?

-A disaster relief volunteer is a person moved by compassion to help those who have been and are being affected by natural disasters around the world.
-GFA World is made up of people who fully embody this description, and we go above and beyond to assist the less fortunate in these times of crisis.
+A disaster relief volunteer is someone moved by compassion.
+They help people affected by natural disasters around the world.
+GFA World is made up of people who fully embody this description.
+We work alongside communities and local partners in times of crisis.
+According to disaster resilience research, volunteers play a critical role in strengthening community bonds and promoting recovery beyond immediate relief efforts.

-During extreme flooding in Sri Lanka, which occurred in 2017, GFA’s founder, K.P.
+During extreme flooding in Sri Lanka in 2017, GFA’s founder, K.P.
 Yohannan (Metropolitan Yohan), delivered supplies to the families affected by the floods and resulting landslides.
 He and other GFA missionaries collaborated with religious leaders from a Buddhist monastery.
-Their combined efforts provided 250 families with dry ration kits, containing food and supplies to sustain them as they got back on their feet.
+Interfaith partnerships in disaster response help build trust and ensure that support reaches diverse communities with cultural sensitivity.
+Their combined efforts provided 250 families with dry ration kits.
+These kits contained food and supplies to sustain them as they got back on their feet.

 “In all these situations, there was one question the local people kept asking us: ‘Why are we doing this?’
 Our answer always remains the same: It is because of the love of Christ,” Yohannan said.[1]

-This was a great testament of God to the Buddhists, who were impressed that GFA was so willing to jump in and help, showing how God’s love transcends cultural boundaries.
+This was a powerful witness of God to the Buddhists.
+They were impressed that GFA was willing to jump in and help.
+This showed how God’s love can cross cultural boundaries.

 “This is the first time a Christian religious leader has comes [here],” the Buddhist leader of the monastery said, “[They have] helped the really needy people of our village who greatly suffered due to the flood crisis in this area.
 This shows that there is no division of race, cast or religion, and everyone can join together as one to help.”[2]